GLEON/Bayes_forecast_WG/4.1_JAGS_models/readme.txt

 RW = random walk model with uninformed observation error prior; not presented in manuscript

-RW_bias = random walk null model with bias term; correspond to BiasRW in manuscript
+RW_bias = random walk null model with bias term; correspond to OffsetRW in manuscript

 RW_obs = random walk model with informed observation error prior; corresponds to RW model in manuscript